A Global Conservation Consortium for Oak

 One consortium is focused on conserving species of oak (genus Quercus).
 The Global Conservation Consortium for Oak (GCCO) brings together the world’s oak experts, conservationists, and the botanic garden community to ensure that no wild species of oak becomes extinct.
 Established in 2019 in partnership with BGCI, the American Public Gardens Association, the Center for Plant Conservation, and ArbNet, and led by The Morton Arboretum, the GCCO works in a coordinated and collaborative way to achieve the following objectives:

-- Identify and prioritise species of greatest conservation concern
+- Identify and prioritize species of greatest conservation concern (building on the outputs of the GTA) and plan conservation action for target groups

-- Undertake and facilitate applied research (e.g. conservation biology, population genetics, population structure, taxonomy)
+- Undertake and facilitate applied research (e.g. conservation biology, population genetics, taxonomy)

 - Ensure that threatened species are conserved in situ

-- Build capacity to empower and mobilise in-country partners in diversity centers
+- Build capacity to empower and mobilize in-country partners in centres of diversity to act for target species in these areas

 The GCCO was initially established with a focus in North America, but is expanding to include members from around the world, with a focus on gardens in and near the diversity hotspots for oaks – Mexico and China/Southeast Asia.